didenko-serhii/booking-system-project/README.md

 | --------- | ---------- | ---------- | ------ |
 | 7.12.2024 | 1          |            |        |

+**I didn't see any new alerts in my program, so I decided to look for what could be wrong and what could be improved**

+## 1. **SQL Injection Risk in Queries**

+- **What is wrong?**
+  Raw SQL queries are used without parameterized inputs in multiple places, such as in `getUserUUID`, `getResources`, and `registerReservation`.
+This makes the system vulnerable to SQL injection attacks.
+- **How did you find it?**
+  By reviewing the code, I identified direct concatenation of SQL statements without using prepared statements or parameterized queries.
+- **How should it work/What should be fixed?**
+  Replace raw SQL queries with parameterized queries or prepared statements to sanitize user input and prevent SQL injection.

+---

+## 2. **Authorization Issues for Resource and Reservation Management**

+- **What is wrong?**
+  The `handleReservationForm` and `getResources` endpoints lack robust role-based access control.
+Any logged-in user can access administrative functionalities, such as managing resources.
+- **How did you find it?**
+  By reviewing the access logic in the endpoints and confirming that session roles are not consistently validated.
+- **How should it work/What should be fixed?**
+  Implement strict role-based access control, ensuring that only administrators can access sensitive endpoints like `registerResource`.

+---

+## 3. **Sensitive Information Exposure**

+- **What is wrong?**
+  The `getReservationsWithUser` function exposes reserver usernames in the table, which can be seen by any authenticated user.
+This leaks sensitive information unnecessarily.
+- **How did you find it?**
+  By reviewing the HTML output generated for logged-in users on the index page.
+- **How should it work/What should be fixed?**
+  Remove reserver usernames from the public table or restrict this information to administrators only.

+---

+## 4. **Validation Gaps in Input Data**

+- **What is wrong?**
+  While schemas are used for validation, some fields such as `reservation_start` and `reservation_end` in `registerReservation` are not validated against realistic constraints (e.g., ensuring the start date is before the end date).
+- **How did you find it?**
+  By reviewing the input validation logic in `registerReservation`.
+- **How should it work/What should be fixed?**
+  Add custom validation to ensure that reservation dates are logical and within acceptable ranges.

+---

+## 5. **Insecure Error Messages**

+- **What is wrong?**
+  Detailed error messages such as "Validation Error: Invalid email address" or "Invalid email or password" are returned to the user, potentially leaking information about system behavior.
+- **How did you find it?**
+  By inspecting the `loginUser` and `registerUser` error handling logic.
+- **How should it work/What should be fixed?**
+  Replace detailed error messages with generic responses like "Invalid credentials" or "An error occurred."
+Log detailed errors server-side instead.

+---

 ## Phase 4

 | Date      | Used hours | Subject(s)                                                | output                                                                           |